MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 # Deep link to an application

+> [!NOTE]
+>
+> Use the `msteams://` protocol handler to configure deep links to open in the Teams desktop client directly and skip the client selection screen.
+To know more about protocol handlers in Teams deep links, see [Protocol handlers in deep links](deep-links.md#protocol-handlers-in-deep-links).

 You can configure deep links to a tab, to open an app install dialog, to browse within the app, and more.
-Use deep links in [bot](~/bots/what-are-bots.md) and [connector](~/webhooks-and-connectors/what-are-webhooks-and-connectors.md) messages that inform users about changes to your tab, or to items within it.
-Deep links to custom apps are supported, however, if there's an app in the Microsoft Teams Store with the same app ID as the custom app ID specified in its app manifest (previously called Teams app manifest), then deep link opens the app from the Teams Store instead of the custom app.
+Use deep links in [bot](~/bots/what-are-bots.md) and [connector](~/webhooks-and-connectors/what-are-webhooks-and-connectors.md) messages to inform users about changes to your tab or items within your tab.
+Teams supports deep links to custom apps.
+However, if there's an app in the Microsoft Teams Store with the same app ID as the custom app ID specified in its app manifest (previously called Teams app manifest), then the deep link opens the app from the Teams Store instead of the custom app.

 If your app is approved for Teams mobile platform, you can create a deep link to the app on mobile.
-If you want the deep link to work on Teams iOS, you need the Apple App Store Connect Team ID for the deep link to work.
+If you want the deep link to work on the Teams iOS client, you need the Apple App Store Connect Team ID for the deep link to work.
 For more information, see [how to update Apple App Store Connect Team ID](../deploy-and-publish/appsource/prepare/update-apple-store-team-connect-id.md).

 Deep links allow users to know more about an app and install it in different scopes.
 You can also create deep links for your app users to go to specific pages within your app.
 In this article, learn how to create a deep link: